Vaccine hesitancy: Other safety concerns

 Other safety concerns about vaccines have been promoted on the Internet, in informal meetings, in books, and at symposia.
 These include hypotheses that vaccination can cause epileptic seizures, allergies, multiple sclerosis, and autoimmune diseases such as type 1 diabetes, as well as hypotheses that vaccinations can transmit bovine spongiform encephalopathy, hepatitis C virus, and HIV.
 These hypotheses have been investigated, with the conclusion that currently used vaccines meet high safety standards and that criticism of vaccine safety in the popular press is not justified.
 Large well-controlled epidemiologic studies have been conducted and the results do not support the hypothesis that vaccines cause chronic diseases.
 Furthermore, some vaccines are probably more likely to prevent or modify than cause or exacerbate autoimmune diseases.

 Another common concern parents often have is about the pain associated with administering vaccines during a doctor's office visit.
 This may lead to parental requests to space out vaccinations; however, studies have shown a child's stress response is not different when receiving one vaccination or two.
 The act of spacing out vaccinations may actually lead to more stressful stimuli for the child.

-Psychology

-The rise in vaccine hesitancy has led to research on the psychology of those who oppose vaccines.
-A 24-nation investigation led by the University of Queensland and reported in Health Psychology in 2018 found that the largest psychological factors leading to anti-vaccination attitudes were conspiratorial thinking, reactance, disgust regarding blood or needles, and individualistic or hierarchical worldviews.
-In contrast, demographic variables were not significant.

-Researchers have also investigated the psychological roots of vaccine hesitancy with regard to specific vaccines.
-For instance, a 2021 study published in Nature Communications investigated psychological characteristics associated with COVID-19 vaccine hesitancy and resistance in Ireland and the UK.
-The study found that vaccine hesitant or resistant respondents in the two countries varied across socio-demographic and health-related variables, however, they were similar in range of psychological factors.
-Such respondents were less likely to obtain information about the pandemic from authoritative and traditional media sources and demonstrated similar skepticism towards these sources compared to respondents who accepted the vaccine.